0abc/0abc-a23/readme.md

   * be able to build and maintain walls
   * replace all hard-coded template file name paths with classes
 * attach points for units (e.g. chariots, elephants), to allow soldiers to fight and be killed independently from the unit that's carrying them
-* `<BuildRestrictions/Distance>` applies to other players as well, e.g. you can't build a fortress right next to one of a different player
 * resource variance: resource suppliers now start with a random amount between `<ResourceSupply/Min>` and `<ResourceSupply/Max>`.
 * elevation bonus is taken into account for attack range visualization
 * elevation bonus applies to vision range as well